openstack/openstack-manuals/doc/install-guide/source/environment-packages-ubuntu.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ubuntu releases OpenStack with each Ubuntu release.
 Ubuntu LTS releases
-are provided every 2 years.
+are provided every two years.
 OpenStack packages from interim releases of
 Ubuntu are made available to the prior Ubuntu LTS via the Ubuntu Cloud
 Archive.

 OpenStack Queens is available directly using Ubuntu 18.04 LTS and
 OpenStack Mitaka is available directly using Ubuntu 16.04 LTS without
-having to enable an Ubuntu Cloud Archive pocket.
+having to enable an Ubuntu Cloud Archive repository.

 .. note::